-Now more than ever, our daily lives are becoming incsreasingly tied to our online presence.
-All of this means that the global threat of hackers and key-logging viruses are increasing as well.
+Now more than ever, our daily lives are increasingly tied to our online presence.
+And with it, the global threat of hackers and key-logging viruses is increasing as well.

-Think about it for a moment: have you ever used the same password for more than one account?
-Most people are aware that they should be using a separate password for different accounts, but they choose not to because it’s too inconvenient to have to memorize so many different passwords.
+Have you ever used the same password for more than one account?
+Most people are aware they should use a unique password for each account, but many choose not to because it’s inconvenient / difficult to memorize them.

-But that’s not all – nowadays, our entire digital persona is hosted online.
-If your password is brute-forced, hijacked or circumvented in some fashion – the hacker could then gain access to all of your social media accounts, your bank accounts or even your cell phone plan!
+But that’s not all – nowadays, most people’s entire digital persona is available online.
+If your password is brute-forced, hijacked or circumvented in some fashion, a hacker could gain access to all of your social media accounts, your bank accounts or even your cell phone!

 So how do you protect yourself?
-Sounds like a pretty good idea right?
-Keep reading to learn how!
+We’ll show you how!

-What is 2-step verification and why is it so important?
+What is 2FA & why is it so important?

 - Google Authenticator – iPhone Download / Android Download

 - LastPass Authenticator – iPhone Download / Android Download

 Here’s how it works: